retatriasriyani/Superstore-Sales-Performance-Analysis-SQL-Looker-Studio/README.md

 # Superstore Sales Analysis (SQL - BigQuery)

 ## Overview
-This project explores a retail dataset using SQL to understand how sales, profit, discounts, and customer behavior relate to each other.
+This project explores a retail dataset using SQL to understand how sales, profit, discounts, and customer behavior interact.

-The goal is to identify patterns that may affect overall business performance.
+Instead of focusing only on revenue, the analysis looks at what actually drives (or reduces) profitability.

 ---

-## What I Analyzed
-- Products that generate **negative profit**
-- Performance across **categories and subcategories**
-- The effect of **discount levels on profitability**
+## Key Questions
+- Which products generate sales but result in losses?
+- Do higher discounts really help the business?
+- Are high sales always profitable?
-- Differences in **customer purchasing behavior**
+- How do customers differ in purchasing behavior?
-- **Top-performing cities** in each region
+- Which cities perform best in each region?
-- **Monthly sales trends**
+- How does sales change over time?

 ---

 ## Key Findings

-- Some products still result in **loss despite having sales**
+- Some products still generate **negative profit despite having sales**
-- Higher discounts tend to be followed by **lower profit margins**
+- Higher discounts are often followed by **lower profit margins**
-- Sales and profit are **not always aligned** across product groups
-- Customers show **different purchasing frequencies**
-- Each region has **different top-performing cities**
+- High sales do not always mean high profit
+- Customer activity varies, with some customers purchasing more frequently
+- Top-performing cities differ across regions
-- Sales show **ups and downs over time**
+- Sales fluctuate over time, showing changing patterns month to month

 ---

-## Notes
+## What This Means
-- Analysis is done using SQL in BigQuery
-- Data is already clean (no major preprocessing required)
-- Focus is on exploration and pattern identification
+The data suggests that:
+- Revenue alone is not enough to measure performance
+- Discount strategy needs to be controlled carefully
+- Business performance depends on multiple factors, not just sales volume

 ---

+## Technical Notes
+- SQL used: BigQuery
+- Techniques: aggregation, CTE, window functions (RANK, LAG)
+- Dataset is already clean (no major preprocessing required)

+---

-## Conclusion
+## Closing
-This analysis shows that looking at revenue alone is not enough.
-Profit, discount strategy, and customer behavior all play a role in understanding business performance.
+This project reflects my approach to data analysis: not just writing queries, but trying to understand what the data is actually saying about the business.